 In London I remember taking a Hop-On-Hop-Off bus to get an overview of the city.
 Among the few places that were on my ‘must-see’ list were the Madame Tussaud’s Museum and the Tower of London.
 There was a long queue at the ticket office of Madame Tussaud’s that had spilled on to the pavement outside.
 It was raining and cold and being able to get a ticket would take forever.
 So we decided to give it a skip.

-In my head, the Tower of London was a place for executions and is reflected in my entry against the photo (see below) of the Tower, I have called it ‘infamous’ 🙂 And the other thing I knew back then was that it was the home to the Crown Jewels.
+In my head, the Tower of London was a place for executions and that is reflected in my entry against the photo (see below) of the Tower, I have called it ‘infamous’ 🙂 And the other thing I knew back then was that it was the home to the Crown Jewels.
 Ask any Indian and s/he knows about the Kohinoor diamond and how it is now part of the Crown Jewels.
 I was curious to see it.
 The Jewel House is a high security area (obviously!) and one has to move on a travelator and see the jewels on display.
 Unless you know what you are looking for, it is easy to miss the Kohinoor.

 The Beefeaters are the Guardians and official tour guides of the Tower of London.
 I honestly did not know much about them then.
 They live on the premises and are chosen from among retired officers of the British Armed Forces who have put in 22 years of service and must have been a Warrant Officer or a Senior non-commissioned officer who holds the ‘Long Service and Good Conduct Medal’.
 While their official name is ‘Yeomen Warders’, no one really knows for sure how they came to be called ‘Beefeaters’.
 They have been around for nearly 500 years and never in their history have they ever needed to face redundancy!
 So the news of them losing their jobs now during this pandemic tugged at my heart.
 This wretched virus seems to spare no one!
 In another story I read about Bali, Indonesia, another place that I visited a few years ago.
 Bali’s economy is primarily dependent on tourism.
 Now almost everyone is out of job.
 Most have returned to their villages and taking up fishing and farming.